surniaulula/wpsso-wc-metadata/readme.txt

 Product metadata fields are added seamlessly to the WooCommerce product editing page (aka the WooCommerce "**Product data**" metabox) for both simple products and products with variations.

-**Product global identifier field values (GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) are searchable from both the front-end and from the WooCommerce Products page.**
+**Product global identifier field values (GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) are also searchable from both the front-end and from the WooCommerce Products page.**

 The WPSSO Product Metadata for WooCommerce add-on also includes a new "**Fluid volume unit**" option in the *WooCommerce &gt; Settings &gt; Products* settings page: